duckietown/dockertown/README.md

-If you wanted to call the docker command line from Python, do high level operations, use Pydock.
+If you wanted to call the docker command line from Python, do high level operations, use Dockertown.
 For example if you want to write your CI logic in Python rather than in bash (a very good choice 😉).
-Some commands are only available in Pydock
+Some commands are only available in Dockertown
 too: `docker.buildx.build(...)`, `docker.stack.deploy(...)`...

 Use the right tool for the right job 🙂